“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A member of the team will explain how to access the information and how to use it.
 They will also explain what to do if you have any concerns and how to contact your healthcare team.

 You do not have a follow up appointment to see the healthcare team.
-You do have an open urgent appointment.
+But you can book an open urgent appointment every time you need to see your healthcare team.
 This means if you contact the healthcare team you will see them within 2 weeks of doing so.
 This appointment is in the head and neck follow up clinic.

 This does not reduce your access to the head and neck team.
 It means you can see the team when you need to.